WeChat – major player in the e-commerce market in China

 - Publicity on moments

-Announcements of moments are usually presented in the form of texts, images or videos.
-If readers are interested, they can click the “Read More” button, which usually redirects the reader on promotional items, a HTML5 campaign page, the official account of the brand or its official website.
+Announcements of moments are usually presented in the form of texts, images, or videos.
+If readers are interested, they can click the “Read More” button, which usually redirects the reader to promotional items, an HTML5 campaign page, the official account of the brand, or its official website.

 - Direct announcements